ishantheperson/sml-derive-base-functor/README.md

       NilF => NilF
     | ConsF v => (ConsF) (let val (v1, v2) = v in (v1, (f) (v2)) end)
  ```
+  - This is basically purely syntactical manipulation so it won't
+    see through type aliases or mutually recursive types, etc.
   - Lots of extra parenthesis since I didn't want to bother dealing with precedence.
 Might fix that later